d15122836/HealthWebApplication/Report.md

 ### 3. Javascript/CSS/HTML

-In our application we used three languages for our web pages.
+In our application I used three languages for our web pages.
 All the languages mentioned have their own functionality and work side by side to enhace the working of our online health application.
-We used HTML to put the contents in our web-pages such as login,registration forms and product details.
+I used HTML to put the contents in our web-pages such as login,registration forms and product details.
-In order to effectively display the contents specified in the HTML, we used CSS.
+In order to effectively display the contents specified in the HTML, I used CSS.
-At the end, to attach the functionalities to these web pages, we used Java script.
+At the end, to attach the functionalities to these web pages, I used Java script.
 The Javascript manages all the functioning of the web-pages such as generating cart, adding products to cart, updating stock etc.

 ### 4. Maven

-For effective project management we used maven.
+For effective project management I used maven.
 It helps in building the Java project by loading the libraries, packages from the repositories and thereby providing the existing functionalities into our java project.
 It makes the process of building projects easy and helps in maintaining the uniformity across the build system.

 ## Use Cases of Health Application

-The main purpose of making a online health application is to understand the detailed functionality behind an online e-commerce website which we use in our daily life.
-The demo web application we developed has certain functionality which resembles with an existing e-commerce web application.
+The main purpose of making a online health application is to understand the detailed functionality behind an online e-commerce website which I use in our daily life.
+The demo web application I developed has certain functionality which resembles with an existing e-commerce web application.

 1. The health application can be used by a medical story or a pharmacy to put their business online.
 2. They can sell products to customers who are looking to buy health products online.